burningglass/registrationgui/README.md

 ### 7.11 Testing

-It is difficult to run/test the services together in GShell, because both container images comprise self-signed certificates (breaching GCloud security policy)
+It is difficult to run/test the services together in GClould Shell, because both container images comprise self-signed certificates (breaching GCloud security policy)

 However it is possible to repeat step 7.3 to 7.9 on a Windows desktop with Docker installed